 If you didn’t know, mortgage rates have been low for quite some time.
-We initially locked in a 30 year fixed rate at 5% in January 2010, which was a 1% lower than we locked in our first home in 2005.
+We initially locked in a 30-year fixed rate at 5% in January 2010, which was 1% lower than we locked in our first home in 2005.

-Just the other day, we had the chance to refinance to a 20 year rate at 4.375% in just under 6 months.
-If you’re income supports it, locking in now might make sense for you.
+Just the other day, we had the chance to refinance to a 20-year rate at 4.375% in just under 6 months.
+If your income supports it, locking in now might make sense for you.

 Equity in Current Home